 - Snap the punch when it hits the target and rotate back to a ready position.

-Note: Hooks to the body are done differently than the jab to the head.
+Note: Hooks to the body are done differently than hooks to the head.
 Here’s the article about body hooks.

 How to Throw the Rear Hand Hook